All Authors A-Z

 Nancy Holder's books have been translated into more than two dozen languages.
 A graduate of the University of California at San Diego, Nancy is currently a writing teacher at the school.
 She lives in San Diego with her daughter, Belle, and their growing assortment of pets.
 Debbie Viguie holds a degree in creative writing from UC Davis.
 Her Simon Pulse books include the New York Times bestselling Wicked series and the Once upon a Time novels VIOLET EYES, SCARLET MOON and MIDNIGHT PEARLS.
 She lives in Florida with her husband Scott.

-Born in Barcelona in 1948, Enrique Vila-Matas is widely considered to be one of Spain's most important contemporary novelists, and Dublinesque has been declared his masterpiece.
-His extraordinary oeuvre, translated into 30 languages, includes Bartleby & Co, Montano (longlisted for the Independent Foreign Fiction Prize) and Never Any End to Paris (a finalist for the Best Translated Book Award).
+Enrique Vila-Matas is widely considered to be one of Spain's most important contemporary novelists.
+His work has been translated into 30 languages and has won numerous international literary prizes, including the Herralde Prize, the Prix Médicis étranger and the Premio Rómulo Gallegos.
+Vila-Matas's books have been longlisted (Montano) and shortlisted (Dublinesque) for the Independent Foreign Fiction Prize, and Never Any End to Paris was a finalist for the US Best Translated Book Award.

 Esther Vilar is a Buenos Aires-born playwright and the author of a classic non-fiction work on gender politics called The Manipulated Man (1971) which caused great controversy and was a bestseller on its publication.
 Her numerous plays include The American Popess, Speer and Jealousy.